wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 Once a style guide is published, documentation is available for each rule in the guide.
 Documentation isn't available for rules defined in local style guides, however.

-Rules are listed in alphanumeric order.
+Rules are listed by severity, then in alphanumeric order.

 ![style-guides-documentation.png](https://stoplight.io/api/v1/projects/cHJqOjI/images/tvblLpW4NyQ)